koppanyh/kopForth/README.md

 ## Changelog

  - TODO
-   - Words to lower case (or case insensitive)
    - Rewrite some native words to be forth words
    - Remove unnecessary words
    - Add file input support so words can be loaded